priyxnshutiwari/memoir/README.md

 Point out areas where I can improve
 Share resources that could help me along the way Contact
 Got advice or want to connect?
-Reach out to me via [email : artisanpriyanshu@gmail.com] or [x : priyxnshutiwari].
+Reach out to me via [email : artisanpriyanshu@gmail.com] or [x : https://x.com/priyxnshutiwari].